Flipping Out: Role of Arginine in Hydrophobic Interactions and Biological Formulation Design: Results and Discussion

 Attractive polymer-arginine interactions approach an energetic minima at $\sim$0.5 nm (Fig.~\ref{fig:decomp}e), giving rise to the global minimum observed in the overall PMF.
-Polymer-chloride interactions were observed on the order of thermal fluctuations ($<0.5$ kT), consistent with previous observations that chloride ions are depleted from the local domain of hydrophobic solutes.\cite{kalra_salting-and_2001, ghosh_salt-induced_2005}
+Polymer-Cl$^{-}$ interactions were observed on the order of thermal fluctuations, consistent with previous observations that Cl$^{-}$ ions are depleted from the local domain of hydrophobic solutes.\cite{kalra_salting-and_2001, ghosh_salt-induced_2005}

 Fig.~\ref{fig:decomp}h shows the change in each component upon unfolding in arginine solution relative to that observed in water.
-In Fig.~\ref{fig:decomp}h, the first $\Delta$ arises from the difference between folded and unfolded states (e.g., $\Delta E = \langle E_{u} \rangle - \langle E_{f} \rangle$), and the second $\Delta$ arises from the free energy difference between arginine solution ($\Delta E_{arg}$) and water ($\Delta E_{wat}$) (e.g., $\Delta\Delta E = \Delta E_{arg} - \Delta E_{wat}$).
-With increasing arginine concentration, we observed an increasingly favorable cavitation component (Fig.~\ref{fig:decomp}h).
+In Fig.~\ref{fig:decomp}h, the first $\Delta$ arises from the difference between folded and unfolded states (e.g., $\Delta E = \langle E_{u} \rangle - \langle E_{f} \rangle$), while the second $\Delta$ arises from the free energy difference between arginine solution ($\Delta E_{arg}$) and water ($\Delta E_{wat}$) (e.g., $\Delta\Delta E = \Delta E_{arg} - \Delta E_{wat}$).
+With increasing arginine concentration, we observed an increasingly favorable cavitation component for folding (Fig.~\ref{fig:decomp}h).
 Lin and Timasheff \cite{lin_role_1996} previously connected protein stability with cavity formation and vapor-liquid surface tension.
 They proposed that the expansion of a protein-containing cavity requires more energy in the presence of an additive that increases surface tension at the cavity-solution interface.
-Experimentally, increasing arginine concentration has been observed to increase the vapor-liquid surface tension of aqueous solutions\cite{kita_contribution_1994}, which may explain the dependence of $\Delta\Delta G_{cav}$ observed in the present study.
+Experimentally, increasing arginine concentration has been observed to increase the vapor-liquid surface tension of aqueous solutions,\cite{kita_contribution_1994} which may explain the dependence of $\Delta\Delta G_{cav}$ observed in the present study.

 Looking at the trends in $\Delta \Delta E_{pw}$, we found that in 0.25 M arginine solutions, the polymer-water component favors polymer unfolding relative to in pure water (Fig.~\ref{fig:decomp}h).
 At 0.5 M and 1.0 M arginine concentrations, this component favors polymer collapse.
 With arginine present, the local domain of the polymer exhibits a reduction in the average number of water molecules (Fig. S10), indicating an effective expulsion of water.
 This, in turn, diminishes polymer-water interactions that resist polymer collapse.